 Keys on the number pad have separate symbols:

-Key symbols are independent of any modifiers being held down.
+Key symbols are independent of any modifiers being active.
 For example, lower-case and upper-case letters both generate the A symbol.
 This is also true of the number keypad.

-The modifiers that are held down when the event is generated are combined in a
+The modifiers that are active when the event is generated are combined in a

 bitwise fashion and provided in the

 MOD_ACCEL Equivalent to MOD_CTRL, or MOD_COMMAND on Mac OS X.

 For example, to test if the shift key is held down:

 Unlike the corresponding key symbols, it is not possible to determine whether the left or right modifier is held down (though you could emulate this behaviour by keeping track of the key states yourself).

 pyglet does not define key symbols for every keyboard ever made.
 For example, non-Latin languages will have many keys not recognised by pyglet (however, their Unicode representations will still be valid, see Text Input and Motion Events).
 Even English keyboards often have additional so-called “OEM” keys added by the manufacturer, which might be labelled “Media”, “Volume” or “Shopping”, for example.

 In these cases pyglet will create a key symbol at runtime based on the hardware scancode of the key.
 This is guaranteed to be unique for that model of keyboard, but may not be consistent across other keyboards with the same labelled key.